RUN FOR THE FALLEN

 Q: When Should I arrive at my Hero's Marker?

-A: Due to time and distance restraints we know you may not be available to directly participate at your specific marker; however, we encourage you to send friends or relatives to yours and you could stand for another family in a location that may be closer in proximity to you.
+A: Due to time and distance restraints we know you may not be available to directly participate at your specific marker.
+However, we would encourage you to send friends or relatives to yours and you could stand for another family in a location that may be closer in proximity to your home state.

 Q: Can my Hero's marker be moved to another location?

 We realize that some families may not be able to attend their marker.
-In this regard we can offer a couple of options:
+In this regard we can offer several options;

-Q: Are there other ways that I can get involved?
+Q: Are there other ways I get involved?